-Leading regional councils in Digital engagement
+Leading regional councils in digital transformation

 Moorabool Shire is 45km west of Melbourne CBD.
 The 2110 square kilometre Shire is a commuter settlement, popular tourist destination and centre of a large agricultural industry.
 With a population of 31,000 people, Moorabool Shire is growing at 3.3% per annum with the towns of Maddingley, Bacchus March and Darley experiencing significant expansion.